 Currently you can purchase a Uvlizer online for $80USD or $102CDN with free delivery worldwide!
 Shipping from Wyoming in the USA, delivery takes 6 to 10 days within the USA or Canada and longer elsewhere.

 You can also purchase one from Amazon

-Protect yourself and your family; get your home sanitized from Covid and other bacteria, viruses and pathogens you are not even aware of.
+Protect yourself and your family.
+Sanitize your home from Covid and other bacteria, viruses and pathogens you are not even aware of.
 Reviews are all very positive for sanitizing homes (including pet odours), offices, businesses, hotel rooms, and even the masks we have been wearing.